Kosher-T/R-projects/README.md

 # R-projects

+Never even heard about R before I did some reserch into AI.

 ## R Script for Basic Temperature Analysis

 This R script performs a series of basic statistical calculations on a predefined vector of temperatures.
 It calculates the average, highest, lowest temperature, the temperature range, and the count of temperature readings.